List of Magi: The Labyrinth of Magic characters

-The Magi: The Labyrinth of Magic manga series features an extensive cast of characters created by Shinobu Ohtaka.
+The Japanese manga series Magi: The Labyrinth of Magic features an extensive cast of characters created by Shinobu Ohtaka.
 The story borrows elements and character names from the One Thousand and One Nights.

 The series focuses on a Magi (a rare class of magicians) named Aladdin and his King Vessel (a Magi's chosen one), Alibaba Saluja.
 They both travel through a world full of magic, which contain mysterious dungeons full of Djinn, treasures, metal vessels, vast countries, various mysteries, and pasts to be unfolded.

 The prequel series, Magi: Adventure of Sinbad (illustrated by Yoshifumi Ohtera), focuses on Sinbad and his early life where he captures his seven dungeons, the start of his trading company, the creation of Sindria, and recruiting his Eight Generals.